 Buckhead Behavioral Health stays on top of modern and popular approaches to helping people heal from substance use disorders.
 We now offer Reiki for addiction treatment for any of our clients who would like to enjoy the benefits of this practice.
 We also offer Reiki as part of an overall treatment plan for mental health disorders.

 You may have heard of Reiki but didn’t know it can prove helpful for people in recovery from addiction to drugs and alcohol.
 Buckhead Behavioral Health in Atlanta knows how effective various types of holistic therapy can be for people who want to recover from a substance use disorder.
-That’s why we now offer Reiki for addiction to all of our clients who want to use this innovative, productive therapy as part of their program to get sober and stay that way.
+That’s why we now offer Reiki for addiction to all of our clients who want to use this innovative, productive therapy as part of their program at our treatment centers in Atlanta.